yashmanne/Benning_Simple/README.md

 ## Running SIMPLE
 1. Once all the files have transferred, download [Simple](https://github.com/wacguy/Simple) to your desktop and unzip.
 Rename the folder as `Simple` instead of `Simple-master`.
 Go to the `simple_variables.sh` file under `Simple/scripts/` and change the `line` variable from “EMS” to your desired sample name as done for the `lineName` variable above.

 2. Next, copy all files in the output folder to the the `Simple/output` folder.

 3. Now, in `Simple/scripts/`, replace the `simple.sh` with the `simple.sh` file present in the `scripts` folder of the data analysis repository.
-The new `simple.sh` file can be downloaded from the HPCC GUI.
+The new `simple.sh` file can be downloaded using the HPCC GUI as done above.

 <!--       ```bash
       cd ~/Desktop/Simple/scripts/